safespring/docs/content/backup/install/windows.md

     1. **Login via GUI**

-    The GUI icon can you find in the start-menu, search for Backup-Archive GUI
+    The GUI icon can be found in the start-menu, search for "Backup-Archive GUI".

     ![GUI via Start-Menu](../images/SPBAC-startmenu-GUI.png)

     When the Backup-Archive GUI starts, it will ask for Node Admin ID and Password.
+    These can be copied
-    This can be copy and pasted from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/) and paste it to the Password feild.
+    and pasted from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/).

     ![Copy Password from Safespring Backup Portal](../images/baas-portal-consumption-unit-setup-infomartion.png) ![Paste Password to Password Feild](../images/SPBAC-GUI-login.png)